gdonald/blogin.dev/content/guide/2026-07-16-css-frameworks.md

 `base.haml` includes `framework-script-tag`, so those components work out of the box.

-Layouts read a slot's class with `framework-class('pagination')`, so a framework-aware template picks up the right class automatically.
+Layouts read a slot's class with `framework-class('table')`, so a framework-aware template picks up the right class automatically.
+The built-in `pagination-html` uses this to class its markup per framework, so a paginated listing looks right under each profile with no layout change.